Tom60chat/Microsoft-Rewards-Farmer-Sharp/README.md

 Work on Windows, linux and macOS

 ## Dependencies:
-For `All` platform package you need [.NET Core 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (Run console apps), otherwise the platform-specific packages are standalone and don't need it.
+For `All` platform package, you need [.NET Core 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (Run console apps), otherwise the platform-specific packages are standalone and don't need it.

 ## Installation:

 1 - Download the [Zip file](https://github.com/Tom60chat/Microsoft-Rewards-Farmer-Sharp/releases) and extract it somewhere.

-2 - Edit the `Settings.json` file by providing your Microsoft account information to the `Accounts` section.
+2 - Edit the `Settings.json` file inside the extracted folder by providing your Microsoft account information to the `Accounts` section.
 <!--You can put reward goals, if you want to the `Rewards` section. -->

 This should look like: